|Site Map | Bulletin Home | Temple University|

 Career Development Services

 Career Development Services provides students with up-to-date material on career planning, résumé preparation, interviewing skills, and job search techniques.
 Students are encouraged to schedule appointments for career conversation and advisement.
-For more information, see the Career Development Services section of the Bulletin, or go to their website at www.temple.edu/careerdev/ or telephone the office on the Main Campus at 215-204-7981.
+For more information, see the Career Development Services section of the Bulletin, or go to their web site at www.temple.edu/careerdev/ or telephone the office at 215-204-7981.

 Visiting Artists Program

 The school and individual departments sponsor an active program of extracurricular events both on and off campus, including public lectures through critical dialogues and arranged introductions, exhibitions, and workshops.
 These offer students the opportunity to meet with the artists and discuss their work.